 Empowering Health: The Essential Guide to Cervical Cancer Screening

-In the UK, women are invited by the NHS to undergo cervical screening every few years depending on their age.
-It is recommended that all women between the ages of 25 to 64 attend regular screenings for an effective prevention against potential health complications that could result from undetected human papillomavirus (HPV) infections1.
-However, it is crucial to attend an urgent cervical screening appointment much sooner if the person experiences anything unusual or if there is any reason for concern.
+It is recommended that all eligible individuals between the ages of 25 to 64 attend regular screenings for an effective prevention against potential health complications that could result from undetected human papillomavirus (HPV) infections1.

 Cervical cancer is very rare in women under the age of 25, which is why the NHS doesn’t formally invite women under this age.
 Furthermore, cell changes in the cervix are common in that age group, and they normally return to normal spontaneously without normally posing any risk of becoming cancerous3.
 Therefore, to go through the whole process of cervical screening would actually put the person through unnecessary distress as a result of the procedure itself or due to ineffective treatment.